Murder of Allen R. Schindler Jr.

-Allen R. Schindler Jr. (December 13, 1969 – October 27, 1992) was an American Radioman Petty Officer Third Class in the United States Navy who was murdered for being gay.
+Allen R. Schindler Jr. (December 13, 1969 – October 27, 1992) was an American radioman petty officer third class in the United States Navy who was murdered for being gay.
 He was killed in a public toilet in Sasebo, Nagasaki, Japan, by Terry M. Helvey, who acted with the aid of an accomplice, Charles E. Vins, in what Esquire called a "brutal murder".
-The case became synonymous with the debate concerning LGBT members of the military that had been brewing in the United States, culminating in the "Don't ask, don't tell" bill.
+The case became synonymous with the debate concerning LGBT members of the military that had been brewing in the United States, culminating in the "Don't ask, don't tell" policy.

-Schindler's killing remained front-page news throughout the spring of 1993.
+Schindler's family was only able to identify him by the tattoos on his arms.
+His killing remained front-page news throughout the spring of 1993.
 The case was later featured in The New York Times and Esquire.
 The events surrounding Schindler's murder were the subject of ABC's 20/20 episode and were portrayed in the 1997 TV film Any Mother's Son.
 In 1998, Any Mother's Son won a GLAAD Media Award for Outstanding Made for TV Movie.